composer/composer/doc/03-cli.md

 is a hidden, global (per-user on the machine) directory that is shared between all projects.

+Use `composer config --global home` to see the location of the home directory.

 By default, it points to `C:\Users\<user>\AppData\Roaming\Composer` on Windows and `/Users/<user>/.composer` on macOS.
 On \*nix systems that follow the [XDG Base Directory Specifications](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html),